-Sometimes in life we fall in love hard and fast, and at that ever lauded “at first sight“, or in the case of music, at first listen.
-Other times, though, we take a bit more time to come around and take the fall.
-It doesn’t make the love any less real, it just needs a little bit of persistence until it finally hits you.
-Mumford and Sons were one of those grow to love bands, and Sigh No More sat unnoticed until I finally gave it a spin, paid attention, and let myself fall.
+Sometimes in life we fall in love hard and fast, nearly at that ever lauded “at first sight” pace, or in the case of music, at first listen.
+Other times, though, we need a bit more time to come around and take that heart-fall.
+It doesn’t make the love any less real.
+No. It’s just the kind of love that takes some persistence, and patience, until it finally hits you.
+Mumford And Sons were one of those grow-to-love bands, and Sigh No More sat unnoticed until I finally gave it a good long spin (and multiple listens), paid close attention, and let myself fall.

-There is a melancholic tinge to every turn of phrase in all of the songs, but its not full of soggy sadness at all, on the contrary the lyrics are lit on fire, rough and full of sharp edges.
-This is not an album for those with faint heart and delicate natures.
-And, I’m of the opinion that this is not for the naive listener either.
-These stories seem to be the confessions of someone who has lived and loved, succeeded and fucked up, fallen and risen again.
-This is real and raw music and songwriting, especially in the language used – but this is also beauty so intense it almost hurts to listen to.
+There is a melancholic tinge to every song on Sigh No More, but don’t be fooled, this is not an album full of soggy sadness, not at all, instead it is a collection of songs whose lyrics are lit on fire, rough and raw and full of sharp edges.
+This is not an album for the faint of heart, or those with delicate natures.
+And, I’m also of the opinion that this is not an album for the naive listener either.
+These sung-stories seem to be confessions of someone who has lived and loved, succeeded and fucked up, fallen, and risen again.
+This is a raw kind of songwriting – especially in some of the language used – but at the same time the songs possess a beauty so intense it hurts sometimes to listen to.

-It will pull you in, if not at first listen, eventually.
-As I said, I fell hard for this album and I’m pretty sure that love isn’t going away any time soon.
+Sigh No More will pull you in, if not at first listen, at third or fourth.
+Give it time.
+Listen to it a few times, and then a few times more.
+Like I said at the start, I fell hard for this album and I’m pretty sure it’s the kind of love that isn’t going away any time soon.